 1. The Notice Period Is Incorrect

-In California, tenants must be given three full calendar days to comply with the 3-Day Eviction Notice.
+In California, tenants must be given the three-day notice to pay or quit and must allow three full days, excluding weekends/holidays if served personally.
 The countdown begins the day after the notice is served.

 For example, if the notice is served on a Monday, the tenant has until the following Wednesday to respond.
 The period excludes weekends and holidays if required for personal service.